hugsy/gef/docs/faq.md

 To see the proper stacktrace, simply open a Python interpreter and try importing the module.
 This will show you an error.

+This is **not** an error or bug in GEF.
+As a matter of fact, GEF doesn't need any of those external modules to run.
+However, the quickest way to solve this issue would be simply to run the [`update-trinity`](https://github.com/hugsy/stuff/blob/master/update-trinity.sh) script, which will download, compile and install the latest versions of `capstone`, `keystone` and `unicorn`, allowing also other modules relying on them (such as `ropper`) to run smoothly.

 ## I want to contribute, where should I head first? ##